OSV.dev Security Analyzer MCP server

 Usage Examples

-# Check for vulnerabilities in a package
+To check for vulnerabilities in a specific package:

 "Check for vulnerabilities in the package 'express' version '4.17.1'"